ZahraAhmadi4/Face-detection/README.md

 ## Step 8: Write and run the code

 Write and run the following code.
-Mine didn’t work..
+So mine didn’t work.
+The first thing you should do is checking the error you get in the console.
+When not understanding the error copy and paste it on the internet and search about it.
+So I did that, but I didn't really come to a solution.

 <img src="img/17.png">
-It looks like it can't find the Haarcascade file.
+What I could undertand from my error, was that it looked like it couldn't find the Haarcascade file.

+The error brought me more confusion, so I went back to the internet and did some more research on how to build a face detection program with Python and Pycharm.

 ## Step 9: Doing research and trying other things